Meeting the world’s greatest entrepreneur started with a cold call. “I’m sorry but Nick rarely gives interviews” I was informed.

 Love what you do

 Looking through my notes I fixed on a question I was keen to ask.
 What advice would he offer the entrepreneurs just starting out?

 “Find out what makes you sing, and follow it!”
 He replied without hesitation.
 “I didn’t set out to become famous, but over the years things worked out for me I because I just love this job.

 “I’d also advise people starting out to find time to give without expecting anything in return.
 People really like givers and over the course of time those that receive give back – sometimes far more.
 Reciprocation develops huge amounts of trust.
 The truth is, that’s our organisation in a nutshell.

 “Our passion for what we do” he continued, “And the goodwill we generate has also helped to keep us in the media especially at this time of year.
 Free publicity is a key energy source for any operation.
 I don’t know what we would do without it.

 “It used to be people in the print industry who wrote stories and features about us.
 But once Hollywood started making films it all went crazy.
 And since that Interweb thing came along,” he said with a chuckle, “Well that just sent everything into orbit.”

 I had my story.
 The focus, commitment, values and absolute consistency of this man’s approach to work was inspiring.
 His last words had provided the perfect conclusion to my interview.
 Meeting the world’s greatest entrepreneur now had its ‘icing on the cake’.

-Without hesitation he waved his hand in the air and clicked his fingers.
-As if by magic, the bells that had accompanied my journey over once more filled the air.
+Without hesitation he waved his hand and clicked his fingers.
+Like magic, the bells that had accompanied my journey over once more filled the air.

 Wishing you a Happy Christmas.